denoland/deno_graph/README.md

 `create_graph()` is the main way of interfacing with the crate.
 It requires the root module specifiers/URLs for the graph and an implementation of the `source::Loader` trait.
-It also optionally takes implementations of the `source::Resolver` and `source::Locker` traits.
+It also optionally takes implementation of the `source::Resolver` trait.
 It will load and parse the root module and recursively all of its dependencies, returning asynchronously a resulting `ModuleGraph`.